try-fcp/k8s-lessons/docs/05-pod-port-forwarding.md

 Forwarding from [::1]:1080 -> 80
 ```

-Now we have an open local `1080` port on v4/v6 loopback interfaces.
-Try to get something out of it:
+Now we have an open local `1080` port on IPv4/IPv6 loopback interfaces.
+Test it by running curl:

 ```
 curl http://localhost:1080